www-virtues-ag/virtues-dimens/CONTRIBUTING.md

-# 🤝 Contributing to AppDimens
+# 🤝 Contributing to Virtues

-Thank you for your interest in contributing to AppDimens!
+Thank you for your interest in contributing to Virtues!
 This document provides guidelines and information for contributors.

 ## 📋 Table of Contents